 • Charges $25 monthly for call queue analytics

-Why I chose Zoom Phone
+Why I picked Zoom Phone

 • Voicemail task extraction: Identifies task-related information from your voicemail transcription to generate a summarized task list.